Services / AI Agents & MCP

 Document analysis & processing

-Autonomous workflows digest PDFs, extract structured data, and push into CRMs or ERPs.
+Automated workflows digest PDFs, extract structured data, and push into CRMs or ERPs.

 Research & data gathering